Play Audio

 RELATED: Applicable Large Employers - Laws Affecting Businesses with 50 Employees >>

-Addressing Business Concerns & Fears
+Addressing Business Concerns and Fears

 While the FTC noncompete ban is aimed at enhancing competition and employee freedom, it understandably raises concerns among business owners about safeguarding their intellectual property and investment in employee training.